Qawaz/compose-code-editor/README.md

 ## Issues

-* Does not support kotlin yet , but basic syntax highlighting can be achieved by using another language
 * Lack of themes
 * Everytime user types code in a text field , all the code is parsed again rather than only the changed lines which makes it a little inefficient , This is due to compose not supporting